Rocky Glen Park: Miniature railroad

 The Clifford Township Volunteer Fire Company in Susquehanna County, Pennsylvania is home to a miniature railroad that once existed at Rocky Glen Park.
 The train is a National Amusement Device / Dayton Fun House ride.
 It was bought from the John A. Miller Company and added to Rocky Glen in 1924.
 It operated on the same path the first miniature railroad until 1950, when a fire destroyed much of the park.
 The train was sold to Benjamin & Lena Balka in December 1950, who in turn sold it to the new owner of the park, Ben Sterling.
 Sterling opted to install a new miniature railroad instead of reopening the old one.
 The old miniature railroad was dismantled and sold by Sterling to the Clifford Township Volunteer Fire Company, where it has remained ever since.
-2024 will be its 100th year of operation.
+2024 was its 100th year of operation.

 After the closure

 In 1988, the park's vintage 1903 C. W. Parker carousel was sold at auction for $220,000 as the park's facilities were being dismantled.
 The Antique Cars were sold to Knoebels Amusement Resort at auction in 1988, Knoebels had previously purchased the Bumper Boats in 1982.
 While the Bumper Boats have since been removed, the Antique Cars are still in operation.
 Most of the ride's original cars have been replaced with newer cars.

 The local congregation of Hare Krishna attempted to purchase the Rocky Glen Park grounds so it could erect a walled "City of God" on the site.
 Seven hundred residents signed petitions protesting the proposed sale, which fell through as a result.